bitcoin-dot-org/Bitcoin.org/_includes/ref_core_rpcs-abcdefg.md

 *String; required:* A JSON array of hex-encoded public *keys* or *addresses* for public keys known to this Bitcoin Core instance.
-The multisig script can only use full (unhashed) public keys, so you generally must provide public keys for any address not known to this wallet.
+The multisig pubkey script can only use full (unhashed) public keys, so you generally must provide public keys for any address not known to this wallet.

 {% endautocrossref %}